Carmarthen West and South Pembrokeshire (Senedd constituency)

-Carmarthen West and South Pembrokeshire (Gorllewin Caerfyrddin a De Sir Benfro) is a constituency of the Senedd.
-It elects one Member of the Senedd by the first past the post method of election.
-In addition, it is one of eight constituencies in the Mid and West Wales electoral region, which elects four additional members, in addition to eight constituency members, to produce a degree of proportional representation for the region as a whole.
+Carmarthen West and South Pembrokeshire (Gorllewin Caerfyrddin a De Sir Benfro) was a constituency of the Senedd.
+It elected one Member of the Senedd by the first past the post method of election.
+In addition, it was one of eight constituencies in the Mid and West Wales electoral region, which elected four additional members, in addition to eight constituency members, to produce a degree of proportional representation for the region as a whole.

 Boundaries

 1999 to 2007

 The constituency was created for the first election to the Assembly, in 1999, with the name and boundaries of the Carmarthen West and South Pembrokeshire Westminster constituency.
 It was a Dyfed constituency, one of five constituencies covering, and entirely within, the preserved county of Dyfed.

 The other four Dyfed constituencies were Carmarthen East and Dinefwr, Ceredigion, Llanelli and Preseli Pembrokeshire.
 They were all within the Mid and West Wales electoral region.

 The region consisted of the eight constituencies of Brecon and Radnorshire, Carmarthen East and Dinefwr, Carmarthen West and South Pembrokeshire, Ceredigion, Llanelli, Meirionnydd Nant Conwy, Montgomeryshire and Preseli Pembrokeshire.